Field Museum of Natural History: History

+In 1869, and before its formal establishment, the museum acquired the largest collection of birds and bird descriptions, from artist and ornithologist Daniel Giraud Elliot.
+In 1894, Elliot would become the curator of the Department of Zoology at the museum, where he worked until 1906.

-The Field Museum and its collections originated from the 1893 World's Columbian Exposition and the artifacts displayed at the fair.
-In order to house for future generations the exhibits and collections assembled for the Exposition, Edward Ayer convinced the merchant Marshall Field to fund the establishment of a museum.
+To house the exhibits and collections assembled for the World's Columbian Exposition for future generations, Edward Ayer convinced the merchant Marshall Field to fund the establishment of a museum.
 Originally titled the Columbian Museum of Chicago in honor of its origins, the Field Museum was incorporated by the State of Illinois on September 16, 1893, for the purpose of the "accumulation and dissemination of knowledge, and the preservation and exhibition of artifacts illustrating art, archaeology, science and history".
 The Columbian Museum of Chicago occupied the only building remaining from the World's Columbian Exposition in Jackson Park, the Palace of Fine Arts.
 It is now home to the Chicago Museum of Science and Industry.

 In 1905, the museum's name was changed to Field Museum of Natural History to honor its first major benefactor and to reflect its focus on the natural sciences.

+Stanley Field was the president in 1906.

 During the period from 1943 to 1966, the museum was known as the Chicago Natural History Museum.
-In 1921, the Museum moved from its original location in Jackson Park to its present site on Chicago Park District property near downtown.
-By the late 1930s the Field had emerged as one of the three premier museums in the United States, the other two being the American Museum of Natural History in New York and the National Museum of Natural History at the Smithsonian Institution in Washington, DC.
+In 1921, the Museum moved from its original location in Jackson Park to its present site on Chicago Park District property near downtown Chicago.
+By the late 1930s the Field Museum had emerged as one of the three premier museums in the United States, the other two being the American Museum of Natural History in New York City and the National Museum of Natural History at the Smithsonian Institution in Washington, DC.

 The museum has maintained its reputation through continuous growth, expanding the scope of collections and its scientific research output, in addition to its award-winning exhibitions, outreach publications, and programs.
 The Field Museum is part of Chicago's lakefront Museum Campus that includes the John G. Shedd Aquarium and the Adler Planetarium.

 In 2015, it was reported that an employee had defrauded the museum of $900,000 over a seven-year period to 2014.

+Attendance

+The Museum received 1,018,002 visitors in 2022, ranking the 21st most-visited museum in the United States.

 Permanent exhibitions

 Animal Halls

-Animal exhibitions and dioramas such as Nature Walk, Mammals of Asia, and Mammals of Africa that allow visitors an up-close look at the diverse habitats that animals inhabit.
-Most notably featured are the infamous man-eating lions of Tsavo.
+Animal exhibitions and dioramas such as Nature Walk, Mammals of Asia, and Mammals of Africa allow visitors an up-close look at the diverse habitats that animals inhabit.
+Most notably featured are the man-eating lions of Tsavo.
 The Mfuwe man eating lion is also on display.